Last updated on October 28, 2025

 What Is Manaless Dredge?

-“Manaless dredge” (a.k.a., my favorite kind of dredge) is a combo/aggro Legacy deck that uses absolutely zero lands, instead relying on flashback cards and dredge to pump out creatures.
+“Manaless dredge” (a.k.a., my favorite kind of dredge) is a combo/aggro Legacy deck that uses absolutely zero lands, instead relying on cards with dredge and flashback to pump out creatures.
+MDFCs also let the deck skirt playing traditional lands.

-You always start the game by going second to draw your 8th card and discard it at the end of your turn.
-Once you do you can start dredging with Street Wraith, or even during your draw step.
+You always start the game by going second to draw your eighth card and discarding a dredge card at the end of your turn.
+Once you do you can start dredging by cycling cards like Street Wraith, or even during your draw step.

 Then you use the creatures that enter the battlefield from your library or graveyard to fuel Cabal Ritual and Dread Return, which require you to sacrifice creatures.
 If you happen to have Bridge from Below in your graveyard then these sacrifices end up making tons of Zombie tokens to fuel more flashback cards.